schneidernicholas/CS314-Guides/testing/viewing-local-test-coverage.md

 Depending on your development environment, how you go about accessing this will differ.
 However, the following notes apply to everyone:
 - Run the project to get an updated client and server test coverage report.
 - You may need to completely stop and rerun your local build to generate a new server/client test coverage report.
+- The build must be running in order for the server test coverage files to be there.

 Choose the set of guide instructions below for the development environment you are using.